 Services Included: Your contract with us will be for electric generation service only; no other products or services are included.
 Your local utility will continue to deliver the electricity you consume under our contract through their distribution system and their rates for that service are set by the PUCT.

 Price: You will pay us $ 0. ______ per kWh for all energy usage at the Facility specified on your EESI Contract.
 In addition, you will be responsible for all Taxes and Utility Related Charges (as those terms are defined in your EESI Contract), as well as any deposits, connection fees and metering charges required by the utility to maintain service.
-You will receive a single bill from your utility setting forth both their charges and our charges and all applicable charges will appear separately on your bill.UDC consolidated bills is not an option in TX.
-We will be doing Supplier consolidated billing).
+You will receive a single bill from EESI setting forth both the Utility’s charges and our charges and all applicable charges will appear separately on your bill.

 Other Fees and Charges: Your EESI Contract provides that you may also, under certain circumstances, be responsible for: (i) "Energy Imbalance Charges" (as defined in your EESI Contract); (ii) default and/or early termination of your EESI Contract (see below under "Payments for Early Termination of your EESI Contract"); (iii) late fees, penalties, returned check fees, collection costs and interest assessed by your utility if you do not pay your bill on time; and (iv) fees for transferring your service to or from EESI.

 Minimum Term: Once the Rescission Period has expired, a minimum contract term is required (and is the "Term" specified in your EESI Contract).
 There are no automatic renewal provisions and prior to expiration of your EESI Contract you should either contact us about renewal or choose another supplier.
-If you do nothing, you will be returned to your utility service.( Utilities will be out of the merchat function)
+If you do nothing, you will be returned to the Affiliated Retail Electric Provider or Provider of Last Resort serving your area.

 Payments for Early Termination of Your EESI Contract: Once the Rescission Period has expired, if you cancel our service before the end of the specified Term (unless on account of moving or in response to a notice from us of a change in our Terms of Service), you will be required to pay us an amount designed to compensate us for the lost value of your EESI Contract for the remainder of the Term, calculated as of the date of termination in the manner specified in your EESI Contract under "Default and Early Termination."